HorusCMF/Shop/README.md

 - Form Classes in services
 - Routing & Configuration & Translation in YAML
 - Sass & Compass & Coffee with Assetic
-- Security with Roles & Permissions
+- Security with Roles & Permissions & Switch to Roles access
 - E-R Model System with Entities-Repository
 - Datas fixtures for tests
 - Documentation API with Responsive PHPDocumentor 2